*PLEASE CLICK ON BUTTON ABOVE FOR UPDATED RULES

 WSDC Jack & Jill Contests (WSDC Rules Apply.
 For more information go to www. worldsdc.com).

-Competitors are now allowed to compete as both Leaders and Followers in skill level Jack & Jills at any given event (previously, competitors had to choose to compete in only one role for the skill level J&J for that event).
+Competitors are allowed to compete as both Leaders and Followers in skill level Jack & Jills at Swing Dance America.

 Here are details on how it works: